systemtruststores/systemtruststores.github.io/docs/README.md

-The **systemtruststores** project tracks initiatives to make major programming languages 'just work' with TLS certificates from your operating system's native truststore.
+The **systemtruststores** project tracks efforts to make programming languages work with TLS certificates from your operating system's native truststore.

 If you've ever encountered a TLS error like this: